lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 Scythia, ae, f.
 South, Russia
 Macedones, um, m. people living | Senones, um, m. people in Gallia in AN. of Greece Cisalpina
-Maeander, dri, m. river of 4sía | Sericus, a, um, adj.
-Chinese Minor Seriphus, i, f. one of the Cyclades —
-Magnetes, um, m. people in, Lydia | Sicilia, ae, f.
+Maeander, dri, m. river of 4sï¿½a | Sericus, a, um, adj.
+Chinese Minor Seriphus, i, f. one of the Cyclades ï¿½ Magnetes, um, m. people in, Lydia | Sicilia, ae, f.
 Sicily Mantinea, ae, f. city of Arcadia Susa, orum, n. city E. of Babylon Megara, ae and orum, f. and n.| Sybaritae, arum, m. of Sybaris,